Central Asia, Soghd, AE cash, Turghar

 REVERSE: legend around a central square hole, ‘twrγʾr MLKʾ’, i.e. ‘Torγar xutāw’ (‘King Turghar’ in Sogdian)

-Imitation of Chinese AE cash
+Imitation of Chinese AE cash (2.45 g)

 Choice VF.
 Deep patina.
-Rare
+RARE

 References: